-As a budding financial planner, you’ll have plenty of potential employers to choose from.
+As a budding financial professional, you’ll have plenty of potential employers to choose from.
 Most will give you some version of the same pitch, all about their great products, solid financials, and how they’ve been in business since before the Civil War.
 All of that’s great, but it won’t tell you which company to work for.

 The advice I’d give my own brother if he were getting into the business is choose the culture, not the company.